StuChapman/IFD-MS-Project-Online-Learning/README.md

 #### function populateSummary()

-I wrote a function to read the 10 answerFlag variables, from local storage, convert the value to: P for Pass, F for Fail and n/a for 0.
+I wrote a function to read the 10 answerFlag variables from local storage, convert the value to: P for Pass, F for Fail and _ for 0.
 This would then populate test-summary.html.

 The challenge I had was: as there were 10 variables, I had to write the code to convert the variable 10 times.
 This just seemed like a very inelegant solution.